 Your dermatologist will apply liquid nitrogen – a “frozen liquid “ – using a special applicator with a cotton tip.
 The applicator is pressed gently against the affected area for a few seconds, depending on the size and diagnosis of the lesion.
 In some cases, the dermatologist will attempt the freezing process twice.
 Other cryotherapy alternatives include carbon dioxide snow and DMEP.

 Cryotherapy usually is not painful and the patient may feel only a slight stinging sensation, which can increase should the chemical touch the surrounding healthy skin.
 Some redness or swelling may occur following cryotherapy treatment.
 Cryotherapy creates a blister, which evolves to a scab.
 Once the scab falls off, new, healthy skin is revealed.
 Minor scarring is possible in some cases.

 Interested in Cryotherapy Treatment?
-Book a consultation with a skin specialist today.
+Request a consultation with a skin specialist today.

 *Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling.